Each year, thousands of workers are blinded by occupational injuries.

-OSHA regulates eye and face protection to ensure the safety of all employees in the work environment.
-It must be provided when necessary for protection against chemical, environmental, radiological or mechanical irritants and hazards.
+OSHA regulates eye and face protection to ensure the safety of all employees in your work environment.
+Protection must be provided for protection against chemical, environmental, radiological or mechanical irritants and hazards.

 Selecting the Right Eye & Face Protection Equipment

-The appropriate eye and/or face protection depends on the hazards of the workplace.
+The appropriate eye and/or face protection depends on the hazards of your workplace.

-A hazard assessment can determine the risk of exposure to eye and face hazards, including those which can be encountered in an emergency.
+Using a hazard assessment, you can determine the risk of exposure to eye and face hazards, including those which can come up in an emergency.

 Use the OSHA table below to identify your workplace hazards, and click the links to learn about what specific type of PPE is recommended.